Role of the Nursing Associate in Practice

 A look to the future: what’s next for the nursing associate job?

 |10.30||Case study: The nursing associate journey: implementing and adapting to the new role|

 Exploring the lessons learnt and shared experiences from those underway in the first pilot nursing associates

-Overcoming the challenges of securing placements: engaging with legal services and achieving the balance of close to, away from, and at home care
+Overcoming the challenges of securing placements: achieving the balance of close to, away from, and at home care

 Measuring the outcomes: personal growth, pathway into nursing and a more holistic view

 Catherine Price-Hazlehurst, Professional Lead for Trainee Nursing Associate, Nottingham University Hospitals NHS Trust

 Claire Roberts, Clinical Educator for Nursing Associate, Nottingham University Hospitals NHS Trust

 |11.30||How the nursing associate programme works in practice: from academic to holistic education |

 Establishing what your programme will provide: embracing the individual make up in services